Tulsa Federal Criminal Defense Attorney

 There is a reason why media stations and clients from across Oklahoma seek Nick’s advice when it comes to federal litigation, federal criminal defense, and government investigations—because this is the only type of work Nick focuses on.
 Do you have questions about a federal situation?
 Call Nick today and get reliable experience on your team!

-Tulsa, Oklahoma is a hotspot for criminal opioid investigations, health care fraud, and white-collar cases.
-Pursuant to instructions from the Department of Justice’s D.C. headquarters, federal prosecutors and DEA and FBI agents in Tulsa are now investigating physicians, pharmacies, health care business owners, professionals, executives and CEOs with more intensity and more aggression than ever before.
+Tulsa, Oklahoma is a hotspot for criminal opioid investigations, healthcare fraud, and white-collar cases.
+Pursuant to instructions from the Department of Justice’s D.C. headquarters, federal prosecutors and DEA and FBI agents in Tulsa are now investigating physicians, pharmacies, healthcare business owners, professionals, executives and CEOs with more intensity and more aggression than ever before, necessitating the need for an experienced Tulsa federal criminal defense attorney to fight for your rights.

 If the DEA, the FBI, the IRS, or agents of the Office of Inspector General put you on their radar, you should not hesitate a second to consult with an experienced federal criminal defense attorney to protect your rights and to avoid criminal prosecution.